-Your divorce lawyer must understand the importance of these things to you and the fact that you could lose one or more of them.
-The ability of your Austin divorce lawyer to empathize with your situation and reduce your stress is a key consideration when choosing the best divorce attorney for you.
+Your lawyer must understand the importance of these things to you and the fact that you could lose one or more of them.
+The ability of your lawyer to empathize with your situation and reduce your stress is a key consideration when choosing the best divorce attorney for you.

-Unlike other divorce lawyers, I am prepared to go to trial but have the poise to settle.
+Unlike other lawyers, I am prepared to go to trial but have the poise to settle.
 I believe that developing every case with the expectation of going to trial increases the chances of entering into a favorable settlement agreement.